ASTM F1929 Detecting Leaks in Medical Packaging

 Scope of ASTM F1929 Dye Penetration Leak Testing

-Three dye procedures are covered in this test.
+Three dye procedures are covered in this transportation integrity test.
 Edge dip, injection, and eyedropper.
 Each test method requires that the dye penetrant solution have good contrast to the opaque packaging material.

 The package is then visually inspected for dye.
 The seal area and transparent side of the package must be observed.
 Channels in the seal will be readily detected.
 An optical device is recommended and may be used for detailed examination.